thonixx/.dotfiles/README.md

 #### tmux
 The tmux config applies works from version 1.8.

 Local config: not available

 #### vim
-In the folder vim/ a file called vimrc.local can be created for testing purposes Local config: ~/.dotfiles/vim/vimrc.local
+In the folder vim/ a file called vimrc.local can be created for testing purposes.

+Local config: ~/.dotfiles/vim/vimrc.local

 #### zsh
 The zsh config is designed to work on 256-colours terminals, therefore install "ncurses-term" to get the colours working.

 Local config: ~/.dotfiles/zsh/zshrc.local